filipmikolajzeglen/fmz-cqrs-core/README.md

 # FMZ CQRS Core

 **FMZ CQRS Core** is a lightweight Java framework implementing the Command Query Responsibility Segregation (CQRS) pattern.
-It provides abstractions for commands, queries, handlers, dispatchers, and various pagination strategies.
+It provides abstractions for commands, queries, handlers, dispatchers, and various result strategies.
 The framework allows you to separate the responsibility of modifying state (commands) from reading state (queries), enabling clean architecture, testability, and scalability.

 ## Overview